 The income statement supports the net income formula, which uses the following items:

-Extraordinary Items: These are one-of-a-kind events that don’t fit other categories.
+- Extraordinary Items: In other words, these are one-of-a-kind events that don’t fit other categories.

 Clearly, the net income formula encapsulates all your revenues and expenses.
 As previously mentioned, it does not include capital expenditures, which appear on the balance sheet instead.